Why Weigh Off?

 Many pianos, including some heyday Steinways and Masons, were pattern-leaded.
 The designer called for more lead to no lead, following an arbitrary progression estimated to come out within tolerance.
 But variations, acceptable in the original, can be problematic when things change.
 Undertaking responsibility for a good outcome, the original weighoff can be a hazard, pattern-leaded or not, particularly if it was executed solely on downweight, which many were.

 Another answer is that you’re forced to weigh off in response to changes you made.
 This can be expensive if not included it in your proposal.
 And embarrassing or disheartening if you didn’t see it coming.
-But it is a legitimate way of learning.
+But it is a legitimate way to learn.